Develop5/PlaywrightAmazon/README.md

 ## Execute tests:

+And now tests can be executed through this command:
+    ./run_tests.sh localhost dev       (or production and regression or smoke)
+            or
+    ./run_tests.bat localhost dev
+Depending whether you are in Linux or Windows.
+(Both work for me)

+## Some issues that come up when running
 "babel-node" no se reconoce como un comando interno o externo
     npm install -g babel-cli

 Then,
 Couldn't find preset "@babel/preset-typescript"
     yarn run test